Ransomware3301/general_type_linked_list_library/README.md

 - double
 - long double

-(NOTE: I've written the library in C89 ANSI, thus ``bool`` and others aren't included but should still work at the time of writing, as long as those data types aren't defined through a ``struct``)
+(NOTE: I've written the library in C89 ANSI, thus ``bool`` and others aren't included but should still work for other C versions at the time of writing, as long as those data types aren't defined through a ``struct``)

 - - -